jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Angry
 This character must be in your first attack each turn if able.
 (It can be a team attack.)

+# Appears
+When a card enters play it “appears.”
+Whether you played it from hand or some modifier put it into play.
+If a card changes sides or is turned face-up, that does not count as “appearing.”
+When a character, location, or equipment appears, it is a new character, location, or equipment.

 # Ban
 Name a character and choose a number.
 Put all supporting characters with that name on enemy sides into their owner's hands.
 For the rest of the game, supporting characters with that name on enemy players' sides, and in enemy hands, decks and KO piles have a cost equal to the chosen number and nothing can ever, ever change that.